CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 ### Task 4: Verify Microsoft 365 apps are installed

+n this task you will verify that Microsoft 365 Apps have been successfully installed on SEA-WS1.

 1. Switch to **HOSTVM** and sign in to **SEA-WS1** and wait approximately 10-15 minutes for the Microsoft 365 Suite to install on the device.